xbraininc/viraal/README.md

 The config is created by composing different blocks together.
 Hydra (the configuration manager) merges together the different parts and sends the whole config to the script.
 If no command line arguments are specified, the default `config/train_text.yaml` or `config/rerank.yaml` is used.

 You can also override the defaults by specifying command line arguments.
-These arguments can either change a whole block `python -m viraal.train_text dataset=atis` or individual values `python -m viraal.train_text training.epochs=80`.
+These arguments can either change a whole block `python -m viraal.train.text dataset=atis` or individual values `python -m viraal.train.text training.epochs=80`.

 When a script is launched, hydra creates a new directory in the `runs` folder to store the run.